-1. No direct sup pervisory duties.
-X 3.
-Su pervisory duties. a) Number o of position supervised directly: Perm/Term faculty/staff: 8-10 • Casual/Sessional staff: 5-25 b) Nature of f supervision: (check any of the following supervisory tasks that are •, formed on a regular basis): a) show colleagues how to do tasks x_b) train other employees in work procedures x_c) assign work and review for quality/quantity x d) establish work priorities and schedules x e) change duties and responsibilities $\frac{x}{x}$ f) participate with supervisor in employees' performance evaluations, or , formally appraise employees' work performance and discuss appraisal with them x g) recommend appointment or rejection upon completion of probationary period x h) interview employees with attendance or performance problems i) act as first formal step in the grievance procedure x j) interview candidates for vacant positions in the unit x k) give opinion to supervisor on selection of new employees, or make final decision on selection of new employees l) other (describe)
+1. No direct sup pervisory duties. pervisory o of position supervised directly: Perm/Term faculty/staff: 8-10 Casual/Sessional staff: 5-25 b) Nature of f supervision: (check any of the following supervisory tasks that are • to be perf formed on a regular basis): a) show colleagues how to do tasks x b) train other employees in work procedures x_c) assign work and review for quality/quantity x d) establish work priorities and schedules x e) change duties and responsibilities x f) formally appraise employees' work performance and discuss appraisal with them x g) recommend appointment or rejection upon completion of probationary period x h) interview employees with attendance or performance problems j act as first formal step in the grievance procedure x j) interview candidates for vacant positions in the unit x k) give opinion to supervisor on selection of new employees, or make final decision on selection of new employees l) other (describe)